gewethor/study-sandboxx/README.md

 ```
 [Output](docs/multiple_usage)

-## Testing Study-Sandboxx
+# Testing Study-Sandboxx
-For usability purposes, the JS-rendered and static Study-Sandboxx processes can be easily and directly compared against other common technqiues researchers use to acquire web content.
+For usability purposes, the JS-rendered and static Study-Sandboxx processes can be easily and directly compared against other common technqiues researchers use when running studies with websites from the wild.
+This testing component compares our sandboxing approach against using the live site, saving the website locally using "Save As" with the format "Webpage, HTML Only", and [Grabzit](https://grabz.it/api/) a tool used to capture and convert webpages.

+## Testing Metrics
+Each of the containerization techniques are compared using six testing metrics categorized into three groups; fidelity, security, and privacy.

+* Fidelity
+    * The percent of pixel difference between a screenshot of the origin website and a screenshot of website aquired using each of the content techniques
+    * The total amount of interactive elements within each webpage
+* Security
+    * The number of running scripts within the browser
+    * The number of non-image http requests for third party sources
+* Privacy
+    * The number of cookies from the origin website
+    * The number of running iframes

-### Installation
+## Installation
 ```
 npm install request
 npm install node-fetch